mailcow/mailcow-dockerized-docs/docs/mc14_migrate.md

 !!! warning
-    Please be adviced that this guide is a first draft.
-Mailcow: dockerized changed quite a lot on its DB configuration.
+    Please be adviced that this guide is a first draft. mailcow: dockerized changed quite a lot on its DB configuration.
 It now uses the InnoDB file format `Barracuda` and the `utf8mb4` character set.
 There is also some change to the DB / TABLE structure.

 !!! info
     Also note that this guide doesn't touch on the users settings like *Spamlevels*, *TLS Settings*, etc. nor the export / import of your roundcube or SOGo settings.